-Dinner out Friday night was our first time at Blue Spoon at 89 Congress Street, in the East End.
+Dinner out Friday night was my first time at Blue Spoon at 89 Congress Street, in Portland's East End.

 To start, we ordered a bottle of Notro, a Sangiovese from Argentina ($18) and the Eggplant Dip.
 The waitress described it as similar to Baba ghanoush, and I guess it was, in that it was made with eggplant... but really this dip stood alone.
 It was very flavorful and I loved the crispy garlic toast that it came with.